 Clipboards are the perfect teacher supply- cheap and with multiple uses.
 I always loved having one that held my grade sheets and seating charts at my desk.
 You can utilize wall space by hanging them around the room.
 Next to the door, I hung several for the following purposes: tutoring sign in sheet, tardy sheet, and fire drill/emergency documents.
 Update: dry erase clipboards are now my favorite!
-This class set has held up great for two years.
+This class set has held up great for three years.

 3. Manual Pencil Sharpener*

 My personal opinion is that all electric pencil sharpeners are worthless.
 I know, probably a little harsh.
 However, my thought is this- at $8.00 a pop, I can buy four manual pencil sharpeners for the price of a decent electric one.
 Manual sharpeners are quieter, can be placed anywhere in the room, and require some work on the students’ part, making sharpening their pencils not quite as much fun. 🙂